 Add pay is permitted for the principle investigator, project director, or appropriate staff member if allowed by the funding agency.
 Salary additions will be allowed on a scale of up to 25% per academic year of the faculty ten month contract base salary.
 The grant or contract must also cover the related fringe benefits and indirect costs.

-All add pays must be pre-approved by the Dean of the faculty member's college and the Provost.
+All add pays must be pre-approved by the Dean of the faculty member's college and the Vice President for Academic Affairs.

 Consultants include any person who is not a Cameron University employee that will work on the project.
 Typically, a person will be considered a consultant (versus an employee) if he/she meets the following criteria: (1) is engaged to complete a specific item or project, (2) considers this type of work as their regular business profession, (3) works for multiple people on a routine basis, (4) is not a current Cameron University employee, and (5) provides the University with an invoice detailing the item(s) or service(s) rendered.

 Fringe benefits should not be calculated for consultants and they should not be included in the indirect costs calculations if Cameron University's negotiated indirect cost is used.
 If the negotiated rate is not used, consultant fees should be included in any other indirect cost rate calculation based on a percentage of direct costs.

 The following items are often considered personnel costs, however, when using the negotiated rate of 49% (on campus) and 18% (off campus), don't compute fringe and indirect costs on:

 An honorarium is paid to an individual for professional services of a consulting, artistic, or entertainment nature.
 Generally, the individual should be an authority or recognized expert in the field of endeavor for which retained, and the service should be of a non-recurring nature.
 To qualify, the individual must not have been on the University payroll or of any other Oklahoma State Agency at the time the services are provided.